aadeshnpn/nepali-mapper/README.md

 =============
 Uses: Choose a Nepali Word List as the input from the dialog.

-Results: The result after mapping is written to out1.txt
+Results: The result after mapping is written to finaloutput.txt

 How To Run: ./1mapper.py in Terminal or python 1mapper.py in cmd